+'''

-offset of the first float in the memory region to set values the array from which to retrieve the floats start the first index in array to fill count the maximum number of floats to copy the number of floats actually transfered.
+offset of the first float in the memory region to set

+values the array from which to retrieve the floats

+start the first index in array to fill

+count the maximum number of floats to copy

+'''

 OffsetOutOfBoundsException when offset is negative or either offset or offset + count is greater than or equal to the size of this raw memory area.
 ArrayIndexOutOfBoundsException when start is negative or either start or start + count is greater than or equal to the size of values.